 Fortunately, this book is now part of the Social Studies curriculum in South Carolina.

 I believe that if everyone could spend just a little bit of time with Mr. Williamson, we would have a much healthier relationship with race, racial tension and racial unity.
 He is a special man for sure.
 I am honored that I was given the opportunity to spend time with him.

 When he found out I was born and raised in New Jersey, he gave me a hug and called me his homey!
 I am proud and honored to be his homey!

 I know I will think of him often and share his story to all who will listen.

-I was provided an all-expense paid trip to the area as part of Travel South USA.
+I was provided an all-expense paid trip to the area courtesy of Discover South Carolina and Rock Hill, South Carolina in partnership with Travel South USA.
 All opinions are my own.